iamshishirgaire/IOE-Syllabus-Data/faculties/civil/8sem/e3/disaster_risk_management.md

-## Syllabus - Disaster Risk Management (CE 78506)

-**Course Objectives:**

-This course provides practical information on disaster risk management, covering disaster risk reduction and disaster management.
-Students will learn all three cycles of disaster management and its activities.
-They will be able to deal with pre and post disaster cycles and planning for disaster risk reduction.
-Students will also learn DRR terminology and will be equipped with the tools and techniques for assessment and planning in both pre and post disaster scenarios.

-**Course Outline:**

 1. **Introduction to Disaster Risk Management (4 hours)**
 2. **Terminology on DRR (2 hours)**
 3. **Hazard, Risk and Vulnerabilities (6 hours)**